ljw20180420/CRISPR_AI/README.md

 - hf space Dockerfile simply from an exist docker
 - github push to triggle test
-- build docker for app.sh
 - github release to triggle action of build docker
-- huggingface space of docker
 - run shap parallelly
 - add space time compare of models
 - Add benchmark for accuracy of CRIfuser with different downsampling